||Page last updated|

-On my CU410 jointer planer the standard factory belt is 3L500 - the 3L part describes the cross section, of a belt 50.0 inches long.
+On my CU410 jointer planer the original factory belt was 3L500 - the 3L part describes the cross section, of a belt 50.0 inches long.
 I found the 53 inch belt much easier to install.
 The same size belt with a heavier rating (and notched for better power transfer to/from the pulley-sheave) is 3VX530, and costs 2½ times as much as the fractional hp belt.
 Rather than searching auto shops for the right belt, I just ordered from Grainger (available the next morning if not in stock), but I have now found them on Amazon.
 Grainger stores say "wholesale only" on the door, but if you know what you want, bring a credit card, and act professional, they will sell to you.

-I recently heard someone had 3V series belts on their MiniMax.
+I recently heard someone had 3V series belts on their new MiniMax.
 The 3V belts have the same width as the 3L belts, but are much thicker (taller?) and have slightly curved sides.
 The reference I finally found that told me what the 3V belts were, did not give power ratings, but they are designed to transfer more power than the 3L belts.
-On the MiniMax user forum, someone found that the 3V belts (now the factory choice) slipped more than the 3VX, which led to overheating of the pulleys.
+On the MiniMax user forum, someone found that the 3V belts (now apparently the factory choice) slipped more than the 3VX, which led to overheating of the pulleys.
 Therefore I suggest you go to the 3VX series that has worked well for me and others.